Reverse Engineering Human Preferences with Reinforcement Learning: Experiments

 \subsection{Results}

-Table \ref{tab:main_result} shows the average evaluation scores obtained by three candidate-LLMs, in all baseline settings and when pipelined with our adversarial preamble generators.
+Table \ref{tab:main_result} shows the average evaluation scores obtained by three candidate-LLMs, under all baseline settings and when pipelined with our adversarial preamble generators.
 Models injected with adversarial preambles consistently obtain higher evaluations from the Command R+ judge at both question turns, with the \texttt{Command R7B+R7B} pipeline (i.e., the one on which we perform hyperparameter tuning) achieving the most substantial improvements.
 We also find that turn 1 responses benefit the most from the preambles.
 Note that in MT-Bench, turn 2 questions require adjusting turn 1 answers according to new constraints.
-This type of task is not well represented in UltraFeedback, and can thus be considered OOD w.r.t. the training data (see also Appendix~\ref{sec:data}).
-Nevertheless, the tuned preamble generators are still effective at raising turn 2 scores at test time.
+This type of task is not well represented in UltraFeedback, making it OOD w.r.t. the training data (see also Appendix~\ref{sec:data}).
+Nevertheless, the tuned preamble generators remain effective at raising turn 2 scores at test time.

-We observe that the strongest baselines across candidate-LLMs are given by the refinement-aware bias attack and \cite{raina-etal-2024-llm}'s universal adversarial attack.
-On average, the adversarial preambles raise Command R7B's overall score, measured on a 1--10 continuous scale, by $0.32$ above the refinement-aware bias attack and $0.52$ over the universal attack.
-They also result in an overall score that is $0.64$ higher than the non-attacked model's.
-For Command R, the corresponding increases are $+0.23$, $+0.26$ and $+0.35$, respectively.
-Finally, injecting adversarial preambles into Llama 3.1 70B Instruct raises its overall score by 0.16 above the non-attacked model, 0.09 above the refinement-aware attack and 0.05 above the universal attack.
+We find that among all candidate LLMs, the strongest baseline attacks are the refinement-aware bias attack and the universal adversarial attack proposed by \cite{raina-etal-2024-llm}.
+On average, our adversarial preambles increase Command R7B’s overall score (on a 1–10 continuous scale) by 0.32 points over the refinement-aware attack and by 0.52 points over the universal attack.
+For Command R, the corresponding improvements are +0.23 and +0.26, respectively.
+Injecting adversarial preambles into Llama 3.1 70B Instruct yields smaller but consistent gains, raising its score by 0.09 relative to the refinement-aware attack and 0.05 relative to the universal attack.
+Furthermore, compared with their non-attacked counterparts, the preamble-based attack substantially increases the overall judge scores for Command R7B, Command R, and Llama---by 0.64, 0.35, and 0.16, respectively.
+We report confidence intervals in Appendix~\ref{sec:ci}.

 In Figure~\ref{fig:topics}, we illustrate the evaluation scores per question type for the two best-performing baselines (refinement-aware bias and universal adversarial attack) and the adversarial preamble generator.
 Overall, the adversarially tuned preambles are most effective at raising the scores of reasoning and math responses, followed by extraction, STEM and roleplay.
-Standard deviations for these results are shown in Appendix~\ref{sec:domain-results}.
+Fine-grained results for all domains are shown in Appendix~\ref{sec:domain-results}.